 Less than a year after that life-altering tragedy Jacy began to campaign for a cell phone ban in her native Pennsylvania.
 This unexpectedly triggered an avalanche of interview requests and public appearances and since April 2010 Jacy has been on The Oprah Winfrey Show, a guest of Secretary-General Ban Ki-Moon at the United Nations, a “Hero Among Us” in People Magazine, a speaker at Maria Shriver’s Women’s Conference, on NPR’s Car Talk, and been featured in dozens of articles, television news pieces, and press conferences nationwide.
 You may also have seen her on TLC’s Say Yes To The Dress.

-It was early in this amazing journey that we realized our story could impact and potentially save lives and since June 2010 we have spoken at over 100 events across the country to nearly 100,000 people, encouraging the public to make safer choices, companies to develop and enforce cell phone policies, and legislators to put in place the necessary laws to protect the public.
+It was early in this amazing journey that we realized our story could impact and potentially save lives and since 2011 we have spoken at nearly 300 events across the country to well over 100,000 people, encouraging the public to make safer choices, companies to develop and enforce cell phone policies, and legislators to put in place the necessary laws to protect the public.

 These days Jacy handles all the travelling and speaking while Steve runs Hang Up And Drive from home base in White Plains, NY.
 After more than 9 years as a couple, we finally tied the knot on October 12, 2013!!!